-Core Objectives:
+Core Objectives

-- Communication skills- to include effective written, oral and visual communication. - Critical thinking skills- to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information. - Empirical and Quantitative skills- to include the ability to apply, analyze, and draw conclusions based on scientific and mathematical concepts. - Social Responsibility to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities. - Texas Coordinating Board Approval Number......
-45.1101.52 25 srios@southplainscollege.edu
+Communication skills- to include effective written, oral and visual communication.

+Critical thinking skills- to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information.

+Social Responsibility- to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national and global communities.